findy-network/findy-network.github.io/content/en/blog/basics-for-passwordless/index.md

 Both of the core features need two API endpoints.
 On the client side, we use
 the [navigator credentials JavaScript API](https://w3c.github.io/webappsec-credential-management/#framework-credential-management) in a React application.

-The following sequence graphs demonstrate in more detail how the logic flows:
+The following sequence graphs demonstrate how the logic flows in more detail and describe the needed functionality at a high level.

-**Registration**
+### User Registration

+The first core feature is user registration.
+The user creates a new public-private key pair.
+The authenticator saves the private key to its secure storage, and the application sends the public key to the service backend.

 ```mermaid
 sequenceDiagram